Factoring Non-negative Operator Valued Trigonometric Polynomials in Two Variables: Schur complements

 See~\cite{DW2005} or~\cite{MR2743422} for more details.

-A particularly interesting situation occurs when $\mathcal M = \{M\}$, a singleton, which is termed \emph{extremal}.
+A particularly interesting situation, termed \emph{extremal}, occurs when $\mathcal M = \{M\}$, a singleton.
 In this case, if there are factorizations $A - M = E^*E$ and $M = F^*F$, then $B = F^*UE$, where $U$ is unitary from $\clran E$ to $\clran F$.
-However such a factorization of $B$ with a unitary for a single element $M\in \mathcal M$ does not necessarily guarantee extremality.
+However such a factorization of $B$ with a unitary for some element $M\in \mathcal M$ does not necessarily guarantee extremality.
 In order to examine this more carefully, the following test is introduced.

 \begin{lemma} Suppose that